ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 The Digital Transformation pressures businesses are feeling now are increasing.
 The pace of technology revolution is ever increasing Consumer (and employee) expectations are constantly rising thanks to trends like the "consumerization of IT" and Intelligent Enterprise.
-Business now have agility challenges, they need to adapt to the evolving demographics - millenials.Those that can't adapt fast enough are losing relevance, and some are even dying.
+Business now have agility challenges; they need to adapt to the evolving demographics - millennials.
+Those that can't adapt fast enough are losing relevance, and some are even dying.

 A natural consequence of the contention between businesses wanting change and IT wanting stability, supportability, platform re-use etc has been "Shadow IT".
 This is the practice of Business groups creating their own pockets of 'IT'.
 Buying Cloud and SaaS platforms that enable them to get software without traditional IT concerns, like infratructure or procurement.
-Shadow IT is almost always frowned upon as its dangerous/disruptive/insecure/badly managed, and normally ends up being merged into the traditional IT groups, or replaced with the ordained enterprise solution eventually.
+Shadow IT is almost always frowned upon as its dangerous/disruptive/insecure/badly managed, and normally ends up being merged into the traditional IT groups or replaced with the ordained enterprise solution eventually.

-## Whats the Desire
+## What’s the Desire

 Businesses now want to change, to evolve to a new way of working.
 They want to mimic the success of the startups that are disrupting their core business or other industries.
 They want to be able to differentiate their services and create unique and compelling experiences for their customers and their employees.

-They are looking for the results that things like Agile,Lean Startup, and Open Source promise:
+They are looking for the results that things like Agile, Lean Startup, and Open Source promise:

 - They want to be able to make decisions faster
 - bring products to market faster